ContentMine/workshop-resources/software-tutorials/quickscrape/quickscrape-tutorial.md

 $ npm install --global quickscrape
 ```

+You can find the technical documentation for `quickscrape` in its [repository](https://github.com/ContentMine/quickscrape).

 ### Scraper definitions

 **Quickscrape is incomplete without the scraper definitions**.
 They are developed individually for each journal to accustom for different page layouts or html-tags.
 Scraper definitions are maintained in a [separate repository](https://github.com/ContentMine/journal-scrapers.git), and it is possible to [create your own definitions](../journal-scrapers/journal-scrapers-tutorial.md).